square onein this pandemic.

 Angela Rasmussen, a virologist at the Vaccine and Infectious Disease Organization (VIDO) at the University of Saskatchewan, said while previous variants have had similarly troubling characteristics, the real scientific concern with omicron isn’t just the number of its mutations, but where they are.

-Unfortunately, based on just the mutations, it looks like the omicron variant has some of the worst features of all of the variants of concern that we’ve seen thus far, she said.
+Unfortunately, based on just the mutations, it looks like the omicron variant has some of the worst features of all of the variants of concern that we’ve seen thus far,

 But it’s also really important to note for people that we don’t know exactly what’s going to happen when all of these mutations get together, especially with all the other mutations that the omicron variant seems to have acquired.